LiskArchive/lips/proposals/LIP_block_ID.md

 ### Why SHA-3?

-The hash function SHA-3, or rather the  [KECCAK](https://keccak.team/keccak.html) function, was the winner of the public NIST hash function competition.
+The hash function family SHA-3, or rather the  [KECCAK](https://keccak.team/keccak.html) function, was the winner of the public NIST hash function competition.
 Due to the 5 year long competition and review process, it received fundamental attention and analysis.
 NIST chose KECCAK to be the winner of the competition due to its security, performance and flexibility aspects.
 We choose SHA-3 mainly for its high security due to its construction and the heavy analysis it received.

 #### Alternatives

 The hash function [BLAKE2](https://blake2.net/) received great attention and analysis as well.
 It is assumed to be as secure as KECCAK, and is even faster than KECCAK.
 However, we give preference to KECCAK as BLAKE2 did not go through the entire SHA-3 review process.

 SHA-256 is the currently used hash function for generating blockIDs.
 Although there are no known weaknesses of this hash function that could be exploited with regard to blockIDs, is has weaknesses due to its construction (these can be exploited in length extension attacks).
-Therefore, we give a preference to SHA-3, a hash function without known weaknesses.
+Therefore, we give a preference to KECCAK, a hash function without known weaknesses.

 ### Library recommendation